vvvm23/vvvm23.github.io/content/posts/flax-post/index.md

 ## Extra Flax and Optax Tidbits

-I'd like to finish this blog post by highlighting some interesting and useful features that may prove useful in your own training loops.
+I'd like to finish this blog post by highlighting some interesting and useful features that may prove useful in your own applications.
 I won't delve into great detail but simply summarise and point you in the right direction.

-You may have noticed that when we add parameters, optimiser states, and a bunch of other metrics to the return call of `train_step` it gets a bit unwieldly to handle all the state.
-It could get worse if we have a more complex state also.
+You may have noticed already that when we add parameters, optimiser states, and a bunch of other metrics to the return call of `train_step` it gets a bit unwieldy to handle all the state.
+It could get worse if we later need a more complex state.
 One solution would be to return a `namedtuple` so we can at least package the state together somewhat.
 However, Flax provides its own solution, `flax.training.train_state.TrainState`, which has some extra functions that make updating the combined state (model and optimiser state) easier.

 It is easiest to show by simply taking our earlier `train_step` and refactoring it with `TrainState`:
 ```python
 from flax.training.train_state import TrainState
 def create_train_step(key, model, optimiser):